Explore two different ways to send audio files via text message as well as some of the benefits sending audio clips can have.

 From there you’re ready to text your audio file!

-We’ll let Hafsa from the Guatemalan Maya Center explain how she uses SimpleTexting to build community with a heavy use of sending audio files via text message:
+Hafsa from the Guatemalan Maya Center explains how she uses SimpleTexting to build community through audio files sent by text message.

 The streaming of music and podcasts dominates mobile usage with over 68% of smartphone users streaming music and podcasts daily.
 This brings us to the bridge between mobile and audio.